SAP2Moose/SAP2Moose/README.md

 # SAP2Moose

-This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
-It uses FAMIX as a flexible enhancable meta model.
+This repository provides a program to extract model data from a SAP system to a SOMIX model.
+THe SOMIX model can be used in the new version of Moose2Model.

-It allows drawing diagrams that visualize SAP applications with Moose Analysis.
-It is currently used mainly to generate customizable Dependency Diagrams with the application RW-Moose-Diagram.
-But it is open to other usages.
+(An extraction to a FAMIX model is still possible but will soon not be supported anymore.
+To use the analysis platform Moose on Pharo Smalltalk it can still be used.
+You may also enhance Moose and load the SOMIX model to Moose.)

 This is not a tool made or owned by SAP.